LivePersonInc/knowledge-center-archive/_new/Latest-whats-new.md

 Here are the latest features, enhancements and enablements that are coming in the following weeks:
 <iframe style="max-width: 750px;" src="https://player.vimeo.com/video/436694998?autoplay=1&loop=1&title=0&byline=0&portrait=0" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

-## Product renaming
+## Product Renaming
 Some of LivePerson's products are being renamed on July 12th We want to ensure that all our product names reflect their capability for easy navigation.
 LivePerson’s new product architecture includes additional important name changes to our product:

 For more information on which names are changing, click [here](https://knowledge.liveperson.com.rebranding-bvlnkiy-znm3eqs6brhzq.us.platform.sh/admin-settings-product-renaming-overview.html)

 ## Intent Discovery and Optimization
-The Intent Discovery and Optimization feature will enable brands to quickly uncover patterns in their existing data, better discover high impact intents, and automatically develop training phrases to train their machine learning models.
+The intent discovery and optimization feature will enable brands to quickly uncover patterns in their existing data, better discover high impact intents, and automatically develop training phrases to train their machine learning models.
 It creates a tight integration between Intent Analyzer and Intent Builder making it easy for users to annotate incorrectly classified messages so that models can be improved and new intent classes can be created.
 For more information, click here

 ## Starter Pack Enhancements (taxonomy)
 LivePerson are adding coverage for existing starter packs and new starter packs.
 Starting with FinServ + Cross Vertical Intents followed by adding Cross Vertical intents to Telco, Airlines and Insurance Suppliers.
 To get started, please contact you LivePerson account team.